FARS: Factor Augmented Regression Scenarios in R: The FARS package

 The \code{fars_density} object is equipped with standard S3 methods.
 The \code{print()} function provides a brief overview of the estimated density.
-The \code{summary()} function returns the mean, median, and standard deviation of the distribution at time $t$.
-Finally, the \code{plot()} function generates a 3D plot of the density, with evaluation points (\code{x_vals}) on the x-axis, time indices on the y-axis, and density values on the z-axis.
+The \code{summary()} function returns the mean, median, and standard deviation of the distribution at each time $t$.
+Finally, the \code{plot()} function generates a 3D plot of the density, with evaluation points (\code{eval_points}) on the x-axis, time indices on the y-axis, and density values on the z-axis.
 The function can also display custom dates on the y-axis by setting the optional argument \code{time_index}.
+The distribution is accessible through the \code{get_distribution()} function.

 The final step in obtaining a conditional density forecast is to extract the conditional quantile from the estimated skew-t distribution.
 This can be performed using the function \code{quantile_risk()}.
-This function requires two parameters: an object of class \code{fars_density} and the quantile that must be extracted \code{QTAU}.
+This function requires two parameters: an object of class \code{fars_density} and the quantile that must be extracted \code{qtau}.
 The quantile extraction is implemented via \code{quantile()} from \pkg{stats}.
-Depending on the \code{fars_density} object provided, either a non-stressed or a stressed density, the \code{quantile_risk()} extracts a non-stressed quantile or a stressed quantile of the target variable (e.g., in the case of GDP growth with \code{QTAU = 0.05} ($T=59$), it extracts Growth-at-Risk or Growth-in-Stress).
+Depending on the \code{fars_density} object provided, either a non-stressed or a stressed density, the \code{quantile_risk()} extracts a non-stressed quantile or a stressed quantile of the target variable (e.g., in the case of GDP growth with \code{qtau = 0.05}, it extracts growth at risk or growth in stress).

-Figure \ref{fig:fars_flow} shows a recap of the \pkg{FARS} package workflow for both the non-stressed and the stressed scenarios.
+Figure~\ref{fig:fars_flow} shows a recap of the \pkg{FARS} package workflow for both the non-stressed and the stressed scenarios.